 For those of us who aren’t too technically minded, it can be easy to overlook the different and often disparate roles associated with IT.
-In creating new IT-powered products and services, businesses must have solid systems in place for IT development and operations teams.
+In creating new IT-powered products and services, businesses must have a clear idea of the roles of IT development and operations teams.
 One will focus on the planning and creation of IT services, while the other will cover their implementation and ongoing maintenance.

 Unfortunately, despite the close proximity of these two departments, they often operate in silos.
-IT service managers in either group will usually focus on their own priorities, rather than sharing valuable resources and observations with the other camp.
-This can not only lead to expensive delays in creating IT services, but it can also needlessly waste resources, experience and information which could go towards creating services of a much higher quality.
+IT service managers in either group will usually focus on their own priorities, rather than sharing valuable resources and observations with other camps.
+This can not only lead to expensive delays in creating IT services, but it can also needlessly squander resources, experience, and information which could go towards creating services of a much higher quality.

 In short, DevOps helps to deliver top-quality applications and services quickly by ensuring that IT teams can work together efficiently and effectively.
-This, in turn, can ensure that these products can evolve and improve at a faster rate, with teams automating essential processes and easily adapting in the face of mistakes and even unplanned work.
+This, in turn, can ensure that these products can evolve and improve at a faster rate, with teams automating essential processes and easily adapting in the face of unexpected errors and unplanned work.

 How Does DevOps Work?

 The main focus of the DevOps tools and methodologies is on building a culture of collaboration between teams, rather than having them work in silos.
-The goal is to automate processes between development and operations professionals in order to help organizations rapidly build, test, release and improve services which are not only more reliable, but also of a higher quality.
+The goal is to automate processes between development and operations professionals in order to help organizations rapidly build, test, release and improve services that are not only more reliable, but also of an optimized quality.

 Unlike traditional ITSM frameworks, DevOps focuses on solving HUMAN problems.
 For example, rather than having separate departments, a DevOps-oriented company would create project-focused teams which incorporate tools and expertise from both development and operations professionals.
 DevOps also encourages users to hold regular team, department and project retrospectives, as well as more frequent A/B testing, and so on.